 English language skills

-This collection includes Adult Literacy and ESOL resources.
+This collection includes Adult Literacy and English language skills resources.
 It is a special collection of books and other resources to help people develop their reading and writing skills.
 It is also used by newcomers learning English.
 These resources are found in most of our larger libraries and online.

 All our libraries hold extensive fiction collections for adults, children and young adults.
 Fiction is also held in other formats such as audiobooks, eBooks and large print and in languages other than English.